- About Us / Divisions

 |Assigned Staff and Division:|

-The County currently has GHG emissions thresholds of significance for industrial stationary source projects.
-The interim thresholds will apply to all other types of land use projects.
-Therefore, the County must update its Environmental Thresholds and Guidelines Manual to include the interim thresholds.
+The County adopted GHG emissions thresholds of significance for industrial stationary source projects in 2015.
+The new interim thresholds apply to all other types of land use projects and plans.

 P&D staff worked with Ascent Environmental to develop the interim GHG emissions thresholds.
 Ascent's final Memorandum describing recommended interim thresholds is available here.

 The County Planning Commission reviewed the proposed interim thresholds on November 4th and November 12th, 2021.
 The County Planning Commission voted unanimously to recommend approval of the interim thresholds to the County Board of Supervisors.
 The Board of Supervisors adopted the interim thresholds on January 26, 2021.

 The County is also updating its Climate Action Plan and expects to complete the update in 2022.
 These interim GHG emissions thresholds of significance will be reviewed as part of the CAP update, and will become adopted as final thresholds upon adoption of the updated CAP.

 Learn more about other County initiatives to address climate change by visiting countyofsb.org/oneclimate.